chef/chef-web-docs/content/custom_resources/accumulators.md

 If the software you are automating has a single configuration file, but you wish to split out each configuration section into its own resource this can be done with the accumulator pattern.

 For example, Samba uses a single file for configuration.
 You may wish to share multiple directories within the same configuration file.
-This is not be possible without multiple `samba_share` resources.
+This is not possible without multiple `samba_share` resources.

 ```ruby
 samba_share 'first_share' do